adlnet/ADL_LRS/readme.md

     DEBUG = True
 ```

+After this, delete the [DEBUG] section from your `settings.ini` file.

 **Setup Celery and AMQP**

 Celery allows for the retrieval of activity metadata and the voiding of statements that may have come out of order.
 Visit the [Using Celery](https://github.com/adlnet/ADL_LRS/wiki/Using-Celery) wiki page for detailed instructions, but we will provide instructions for a basic setup.